jhweintraub/the-crypto-conundrum/docs/source/dapps/ens.rst

 The Ethereum-Name-Service, ENS, is simply this DNS system, but decentralized, and stored on the blockchain.
 The difference is that instead of linking website-names to IP-addresses, it links wallet-addresses to usernames.
 This is what I meant when I compared it to Venmo.
 My public-address is
 `0xaB5409b0E5a66AcC9D63f668414539A60a5917C1 <https://etherscan.io/address/0xaB5409b0E5a66AcC9D63f668414539A60a5917C1>`_.
 If you wanted to send me money, you would need that information.
 I could text it to you, or more likely would give you a QR-Code to scan.
 With ENS, all I would need to tell you is **jhweintraub.eth**.
 Your wallet will automatically convert that domain into its corresponding address, so that you can be sure you're sending cryptocurrency to the right place.
 It happens almost-instantly, in your wallet, without you having to do anything.

 The ENS-system is simply a series of smart-contracts, keeping this information so that your wallet can utilize it.
+The mapping of a name -> address is stored over a variety of different contracts.
+They are known as resolvers, and each address has at least one-resolver.
+This is shown to you when you register the domain.
+It is not important if you only wish to use your domain for receiving cryptocurrency.

 I'll show you how easy it is.
 Simply open up an ENS-enabled wallet, such as metamask, and click "send".
 Then simply type in the domain-name you want to send it to, and watch it pop up.